AbdurahmonML/Transformer_implementation/README.md

 ## Training the Model
 To train the model, follow these steps:

-1. **Run the Notebook**: Open and execute `train.ipynb`.
+1. **Run the Notebook**: Open and execute `train_transformer.ipynb`.
 The notebook contains all the necessary code to train the model.
 2. **No External Imports**: I ensured that all required files are included within the project to minimize the risk of errors during execution.

 ### Notes